- Class: Mammalia (Mammals)

 Soon after birth, the baby learns to cling to its mother’s underside.
 Later it transfers to her back and uses this piggyback style of riding for the next seven months or so.
 A young chimp gets milk from its mother until it is about three years old.
 It can begin walking on its own at about age four but continues to stay with Mom for a few more years, learning all the skills needed to survive.
 A mother chimp develops a close bond with her young that may last a lifetime.

-Because they are so smart, chimps have been involved in many scientific studies, and unfortunately some people keep them as pets.
-Taking them from the wild has caused a decline in their populations.
+Chimpanzees have been involved in many scientific studies.
+Unfortunately, some people keep them as pets.
+Taking them from their natural habitat has caused a decline in their populations.
 People also hunt chimps for food (bushmeat) or to protect their crops from being eaten by hungry chimps.
-These conditions, plus loss of habitat, have resulted in the chimpanzee being an endangered animal.
+These conditions, plus loss of habitat, have resulted in the chimpanzee being endangered.

 By supporting San Diego Zoo Wildlife Alliance, you are our ally in saving and protecting wildlife worldwide.